-With this PPS, a total of three impacts are proposed to the PMA, for a total of 8,452 square feet (0.19 acre).
+With this PPS, three impacts were requested to the PMA, for a total of 8,452 square feet (0.19 acre).
 These impacts are for site access, required frontage improvements, and SWM outfalls.
-Impacts 1 and 2 are supported as proposed, and staff recommend Impact 3 be evaluated with a DSP, if required, or standalone TCP2 once the revised SWM concept plan is approved by DPIE.
+Impacts 1 and 2 are approved as shown; however, Impact 3 shall be evaluated with a DSP, if required, or standalone TCP2 once the revised SWM concept plan is approved by DPIE.